• Tel: 858.663.9055

 Application Notes

-1. Optimal dilution of the F13A1/Coagulation factor XIII A chain antibody should be determined by the researcher.
+1. Optimal dilution of the F13A1 Antibody for IHC / Coagulation factor XIII A chain should be determined by the researcher.

 3. Manual Protocol: Freshly cut sections should be used (less than 10 days between cutting and staining).
 Heat-induced antigen retrieval for 5 minutes in an autoclave at 121oC in pH 7.8 Target Retrieval Solution buffer.
 Apply the antibody at a dilution of 1:150 at 37oC for 60 minutes.
 Visualization of bound antibody by the EnVision Kit (Dako, Agilent) according to the manufacturer's directions.